Last updated: 20 MARCH 2023

 (1) all such products and services which we supply or operate ourselves (including where we sub-contract); and

-(2) any such products and services provide by a third party which we book for you (acting as agent for you or that third party).
-Travel services also includes any services we or a third party provide in association with travel, such as obtaining visas, foreign exchange, and providing local representatives and support.
+(2) any such products and services provided by a third party which we book for you (acting as agent for you or that third party).
+Travel services also include any services we or a third party provide in association with travel, such as obtaining visas, foreign exchange, and providing local representatives and support.

 8. What types of personal data we may process

 This section summarizes the types of personal data about you that we process: -

 - proofs of identity and address, copies of passports, driving licences, and utility bills,

 - card and other payment details, and financial information,

 - health information relevant to your planned travel and travel insurance held,